 E = Enjoy the moment

 Finally, enjoying the moment is about living in and appreciating the present.
 The past is history, tomorrow’s a mystery, and today’s a gift – that’s why they call it “the present”.
+My mom used to tell me that when I was down.
 Live in the moment and enjoy life more; learn from the past but look to the future and ask, “What can I do now?”
 Practice appreciation and gratitude by focusing more on what you have and less on what you don’t have.

 Many Thanks to Dr Tim Sharp for this post.
 (The Happiness Institute)